 Read Time: 9 Minutes

-Failing to follow a fair process or stumbling on your documentation could easily mean your business faces litigation.
-Luckily, Employer Advice has a free, pre-constructed template for business owners to utilise to help ease the stress of dismissing employees.
+Failing to follow a fair process or stumbling on your documentation could easily mean your business faces a potentially damaging litigation.

 This article covers everything you need to know about writing and handling a dismissal letter.
 You can skip straight to the download here.
-Of course, if you need more immediate support, why not contact our expert team at Employer Advice.

 If one of your employees is found to have committed gross misconduct, following an investigation and fair process, then as an employer, you are within your rights to dismiss them.
+A dismissal might also arise if an employee has been given various warnings, which have gone unheeded

 Dismissing an employee is simply ending that employee’s contract of employment with your organisation.